+- Variation I: Repeat above process singing the ostinato on a neutral syllable. - Variation II: One team improvises on a neutral syllable while the other team(s) writes (dictates) each of the four measure ostinato patterns.

+• Parameters:

-- Variation I: Repeat above process singing the ostinato on a neutral syllable. - Variation II: One team improvises their 'groove' on a neutral syllable while the other team(s) writes (dictates) each of the ostinato patterns. - Parameters: - The instructor designates the tonality (major, minor), tonal functions (major scale, natural/harmonic/melodic minor scale, etc.), chord tones (tonic/dominant, etc.) and non-chord tones (passing tones, upper and lower neighbor tones, etc.), length of the tonal ostinato (3-5 pitches per measures), then reviews known tonal and rhythm patterns and establishes the tonality and tempo.
+- The instructor designates the tonality (major, minor), tonal functions (major scale, natural/harmonic/melodic minor scale, etc.), chord tones (tonic/dominant, etc.) and non-chord tones (passing tones, upper and lower neighbor tones, etc.), length of the melodic ostinato (1-4 measures), meter (simple, compound), then reviews known tonal and rhythm patterns and establishes the tonality and tempo. - Tonal patterns to be selected from Part II, Chapter 9.3 and 9.7. - Melodic patterns to be selected from Part II, Chapter 11.3, 11.4 and 11.5.